ome/omero-documentation/omero/sysadmins/import-scenarios.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One option is to have files removed from DropBox automatically after a successful import.
-This is achieved by first performing an "upload" import from the DropBox directory to the ManagedRepository and then by deleting the data from DropBox **if and only if** the import was successful.
+This is achieved by performing an "upload" import from the DropBox directory to the ManagedRepository then deleting the data from DropBox **if and only if** the import was successful.
 For failed imports, files will remain in the DropBox directories until someone manually deletes them.